s3rvac/git-edit-index/README.md

     git config --global core.editor "gvim -f"

-or by setting the `EDITOR` environment variable in your shell:
+or by setting the `EDITOR`, `VISUAL`, or `GIT_EDITOR` environment variable in your shell:

     export EDITOR="gvim -f"

-The value of `core.config` has a precedence over `EDITOR`.
+See the VARIABLES section in the [manual pages for `git-var`](http://git-scm.com/docs/git-var) for the used order of preference.

 Using an Alias
 --------------